-A. GEO is seeking approval to amend the 2006 Plan to increase the number of shares of common stock subject to the awards under the 2006 Plan by 2,000,000 from 2,400,000 to 4,400,000, and make other related changes to numerical thresholds in the 2006 Plan.
+A. GEO is seeking approval to amend the 2006 Plan to increase the number of shares of common stock subject to the awards under the 2006 Plan by 2,000,000 from 2,400,000 to 4,400,000 shares of common stock.
 GEO is seeking to increase in the number of shares of common stock subject to the plan in order to provide adequate availability to issue new awards to Cornell employees who will become GEO employees upon the closing of the merger as well as GEO employees who will be involved in the completion of the merger and the integration of Cornell's operations.
 GEO's board of directors believes that the equity awards are a key component of overall employee compensation and will help maintain GEO's performance-oriented culture and further align the interests of GEO's employees and shareholders.